 Shoes are the only real equipment to consider when preparing for your Parkour training.
-You want to make sure you’re making an informed decision before you lay down your hard earned cash for something you hope to keep you safe and propel your training forward.
-Today, let’s take a look at the Feiyue, a martial arts shoe which happens to be a popular pick amongst Parkour athletes.
+You want to make sure you’re making an informed decision before you lay down your hard-earned cash for something you hope to keep you safe and propel your training forward.
+Today, let’s take a look at the Feiyue, a martial arts shoe that happens to be a popular pick amongst Parkour athletes.

 Pronounced, Fay-you … we think.

 Collectively, we at Freedom in Motion have tried just about every shoe out there, and have discovered the top shoes for parkour.
 We think Feiyues are one of those top-tier shoes.
 Keep reading to find out why, and to see if its right for you.